 The growing emphasis on safety measures has led to an increase in the use of fireproof materials in façades as well as doors to prevent structural collapse and allow safe egress of occupants in case of fire, says Ar.
 Gupta.

-The selection of window typology depends on its application, size of the opening, and height at which the window is installed.
+The selection of window typology depends on its application, the size of the opening, and the height at which the window is installed.

 • Sliding Doors /Patio Doors: Mostly used in residential/hotel/resort projects where is a deck/balcony outside a room